 Local planning frameworks include guidance from all of the above policies and additionally list requirements to achieve local planning authority targets.
-LDFs, or unitary development plans (UDPs) in London, are prepared by local authorities and provide the framework for development at the local level.
+Local development frameworks (LDFs), or unitary development plans (UDPs) in London, are prepared by local authorities and provide the framework for development at the local level.
 They are the principal consideration in determining planning applications.
-Prescriptive development plan policies are increasingly being used to deliver climate change and sustainable energy objectives especially from buildings.
-The London Borough of Merton, for example, requires developments (>1000m) to incorporate on-site renewable energy generating capacity to supply 10 per cent of the development's predicted annual energy requirements.
-Other local authorities require achieving a CO2 reduction target of 10 per cent over the energy demand of a new development.
+Prescriptive development plan policies are increasingly being used to deliver climate change and sustainable energy objectives, especially from buildings.

+The London Borough of Merton, for example, requires developments (greater than $1000 \mathrm{m}^2$ ) to incorporate on-site renewable energy generating capacity to supply 10 per cent of the development's predicted annual energy requirements.
+Other local authorities require achieving a $\mathrm{CO}2$ reduction target of 10 per cent over the energy demand of a new development.